Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 A shelter with kitchenette, bathrooms and a fireplace overlooks Lake Okoboji and is available for rent.
 The shelter can be reserved online through the park reservation system.
 Contact the park manager at Gull Point (712)337-3211 for more information.

-The campground consists of 8 RV campsites with full hookups, modern rest room.
+The campground consists of RV campsites with full hookups, modern rest room.
 Each campsite has a picnic table and fire ring.
 A small area has been set aside for youth groups to tent camp.
 A playground is located near the campground.
 Advance campsite reservations can be booked through the park reservation system.
-Half of the campsites are available for self-registration on a first-come/first-serve basis.
+One fourth of the campsites are available for self-registration on a first-come/first-serve basis.

 Several miles of trail will take you through wetlands, woodlands, and along the lakeshore.